BChristieDev/getopt_long.js/README.md

 $ ./simple -a foo -abar -a
 option 'a' has argument 'foo'
 option 'a' has argument 'bar'
-option requires an argument -- a
+option requires an argument -- 'a'
 ```

 ### Complex